Updated on 23 July 2026

 The digital footprint corresponds to all the traces a person leaves online, These include publications, comments, photos, searches and interactions on social networks.

-It reflects the image and information that is disseminated on the Internet.e-Sport
+It reflects the image and information that is disseminated on the Internet.Right of way

 A competitive video game in which players compete in tournaments or competitions, either online or in person.
 Some competitions are professional and attract a large audience, either in person or online.